pillmuncher/yogic.cs/Glossary.md

 used to generate an exhaustive list of solutions to a logical query.

 **Branch Pruning with the Cut**:
-- In Logic programming, "cut" (or ! in the programming language Prolog) is the name of an operator that succeeds once and then prevents backtracking beyond the point where it was invoked.
+- In Logic programming, 'cut' (or '!' in the programming language Prolog) is the name of an operator that succeeds once and then prevents backtracking beyond the point where it was invoked.
 This effectively prunes branches in a search tree.

 **Choice Point**:
-- In Logic Programming, a "Choice Point" is a juncture where multiple options are available.
+- In Logic Programming, a Choice Point is a juncture where multiple options are available.
 It's used to explore different paths until a solution is found or all possibilities are exhausted.